jtongchenzip/wp1101/final/README.md

 ### How to use Hackathon Online Judge?

 #### For Student
-1. Login with username : student, password : wp1101student
+1. Login with username : `student`, password : `wp1101student` or register an account.
-2. Register an account
-3. Login
-4. Zip your src folder
+2. Zip your src folder
-5. Choose a task to submit
+3. Choose a task to submit
-6. Submit your `src.zip`
+4. Submit your `src.zip`
-7. Wait for your result
+5. Wait for your result
-8. Start again from step four
+6. Start again from step four
 #### For TA
-1. Login with username : TA, password : wp1101ta
+1. Login with username : `TA`, password : `wp1101ta`
 2. Zip your cypress folder
 3. Add a task (include uploading the `cypress.zip`)
 4. Zip your src folder